TBD9rain/quick_ref/git.md

 +<unique_content_in_file_b>
 ```

-To view differences of files and specific commit:
+To view differences of a file between specific commit and current working directory:
 ```
 git diff [<commit>] [-- <path>]
 ```
-where files in the commit will be marked as `a`,
+where the file in the commit will be marked as `a`,
-files in the working directory as `b`.
+the file in the working directory as `b`.

 If the `<commit>` is not given,
-and there is a staged version of the files,
+and there is a staged version of the file,
-the files in staging area will be compared.
+the file in staging area will be compared.
 Otherwise, the file in the last commit are compared.

-If a directory file path as `-- <path>` is not given,
+If a directory or a file path as `-- <path>` is not given,
 all files will be compared.

-To view differences between staging area and the `<commit>`:
+To view differences of a file between the `<commit>` and staging area:
 ```
 git diff --cached [<commit>] [-- <path>]
 ```
-where files in the last commit will be marked as `a`,
+where the file in the `<commit>` or the last commit will be marked as `a`,
-files in staging area will be marked as `b`.
+and the file in staging area will be marked as `b`.

-To view differences between two commits:
+To view differences of a file between two commits:
 ```
 git diff <commit_a> <commit_b> [-- path]
 ```
-where files on `<commit_a>` will be marked as `a`,
+where the file on `<commit_a>` will be marked as `a`,
-files in `<commit_b>` will be marked as `b`.
+and the file in `<commit_b>` will be marked as `b`.

-To view differences between common ancestor of commits and `<commit_b>`:
+To view differences of a file between common ancestor of commits and `<commit_b>`:
 ```
 git diff --merge-base <commit_a> [<commit_b>] [-- <path>]
 ```